 These nutrient-rich, solid, semi-solid, or liquid residuals may be incinerated or landfilled.
 However, if of sufficient quality, these materials may be applied to farmland as a fertilizer.

 Such residuals are often called biosolids.
-These biosolids may not be the prettiest material, but to crops hungry for nutrients, they can be a beautiful sight.
+Biosolids may not be the prettiest material, but to crops hungry for nutrients, they can be a beautiful sight.

-NEIWPCC’s FOG workshops and associated resources have highlighted various treatment alternatives for this material.
+NEIWPCC’s FOG workshops and associated resources have highlighted treatment alternatives for this material.
 Treatment options discussed include private grease pretreatment facilities, composting, land application, and incineration (with municipal solid waste and sewage sludge).